broeker/jumpsuit/src/pages/index.md

 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
-  title: ''
+  title: In the beginning.
   description: >-
     From the dawn of time, web developers have sought to make things better.
 Yet today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage.
 Less fun to work on.
 Everything has become MORE complicated, not less.
+We can do it  better.
 main:
   description: >-
+    Most of the world has been building the web using the same basic technique for more than 20 years: monolithic, database-driven content management systems

     When we started building the web more than a quarter of a century ago, things were simple.
 And fun.
 We built things by hand, with intention.
 Every piece of hand-coded markup had a purpose.
 The world was filled with optimism